AsherPeruscini/genesis/README.md

-# genesis
+# In The Beginning...
-startpoint frame for a bower + gulp prototype project
+A startpoint frame for bower + gulp prototype projects.